Day 1 • BELGRADE

 DAY 4 • SARAJEVO – MOSTAR – DUBROVNIK

 Breakfast and then guided tour of the city: Gazi Husrev Bey’s Mosque, Bezistan, Gavrilo Princip Museum, Baščaršija – Turkish Bazaar….
 Then, we drive through the mountains and along the gorges to picturesque town of Mostar, which owes its name to the famous bridge over the Neretva River.
 During your visit of this UNESCO World Heritage-listed city, you’ll see its historic Old Bridge, the colorful Old Bazaar with traditional handicrafts and a well-preserved traditional Turkish houses and mosques.
-In the evening we arrive to Dubrovnik a world-famous Dalmatian city, also called the Pearl of Adriatic.
+In the afternoon the Balkan private tour will lead to Dubrovnik a world-famous Dalmatian city, also called the Pearl of Adriatic.
 Overnight in Dubrovnik or vicinity.

 DAY 5 • DUBROVNIK